julia-fangman/streaming-05-smart-smoker/README.md

 ## Julia Fangman    May 28, 2024

 ### The Problem / Challenge To Solve
 We want to stream information from a smart smoker.
-Read one value every half minute. (sleep_secs = 30)

 smoker-temps.csv has 4 columns: